Medically reviewed by Drugs.com. Last updated on Dec 2, 2020.

 There are two major risk factors for developing Hunter syndrome:

 - Family history.
 Hunter syndrome is caused by a defective chromosome, and a child must inherit the defective chromosome to develop the disease.
-Hunter syndrome is what's known as an X-linked recessive disease.
-This means that women carry the defective disease-causing X chromosome and can pass it on, but women aren't affected by the disease themselves.
+Hunter syndrome is what's known as an X-linked recessive disease, which means that women carry the defective disease-causing X chromosome and can pass it on.
+But mothers aren't affected by the disease themselves and likely don't know that they have this defective chromosome.

 - Sex.
 Hunter syndrome nearly always occurs in males.
 Girls are far less at risk of developing this disease because they inherit two X chromosomes.
 If one of the X chromosomes is defective, their normal X chromosome can provide a functioning gene.
 If the X chromosome of a male is defective, however, there isn't another normal X chromosome to compensate for the problem.

-A woman who is a carrier of an X-linked recessive disorder has a 25 percent chance of having an unaffected son, a 25 percent chance of having an affected son, a 25 percent chance of having an unaffected daughter and a 25 percent chance of having an unaffected daughter who is also a carrier.
+Women can pass down X-linked recessive disorders such as X-linked agammaglobulinemia.
+A woman who is a carrier of an X-linked recessive disorder has a 25% chance of having an unaffected son, a 25% chance of having an affected son, a 25% chance of having an unaffected daughter and a 25% chance of having a daughter who also is a carrier.

 A variety of complications can occur with Hunter syndrome depending on the type and severity of the disease.
 Complications can affect the lungs, heart, joints, connective tissue, and brain and nervous system.